nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the save mechanism behaves at each step, given that the user already opened person profile page:

 Step 1.
 The user enters `save` command.
-Since the normal person list is invisible, the command text "save" is passed to `executeInView()` method in `MainWindow` class.
+Since the normal person list is invisible, the command text "save" is passed to `executeInView()` method in `MainWindow` class (refer to the explanation in the section of [Logic Component:AddressBookParser and ViewModeParser Classes](#addressbookparser-and-viewmodeparser-classes)).

 ![SaveSequenceDiagramStep1.png](images/SaveSequenceDiagramStep1.png)